Twingate/terraform-provider-twingate/docs/data-sources/security_policy.md

 page_title: "twingate_security_policy Data Source - terraform-provider-twingate"
 subcategory: ""
 description: |-
-  A Security Policy
+  A Security Policy defined in Twingate for your Network or for individual Resources on your Network.
 ---

 # twingate_security_policy (Data Source)

-A Security Policy
+A Security Policy defined in Twingate for your Network or for individual Resources on your Network.

 ## Example Usage